mgehre/xunused/README.md

 ## Building and Installation
 First download or build LLVM 8 and Clang 8 with development headers.
-On Ubuntu, this can easily be done via http://apt.llvm.org/ and `apt install llvm-8-dev libclang-8-dev`.
+On Debian and Ubuntu, this can easily be done via http://apt.llvm.org/ and `apt install llvm-8-dev libclang-8-dev`.
 Then build via
 ```
 mkdir build